 All MA Religious Studies students electing the thesis plan must enroll in this course.
 Students must maintain their enrollment by registering for this course each semester until successful completion of their thesis.

 May be applied to graduation requirements once (3 units) but can be taken twice.
-Pass/No Pass only

 Qualifying Examination Preparation (3 units)

 Individual study for PhD qualifying examination preparation.